Health and Social Work – Claiming Employer Negligence

-If you’re been injured through no fault of your own because your working environment is unsafe or due to poor management of hazards – speak to our team.
+If you’ve been injured through no fault of your own because your working environment is unsafe or due to poor management of hazards — speak to our team.
 We can help you claim negligence compensation on a no win, no fee* basis against your employer.
-Call us today on 08082391859
+Call us today on 08082391859^

 Do employees in healthcare and social work experience any fatalities?

 We can help loved ones claim compensation for the loss of life, or if that person has become seriously ill or disabled.
 We aim to seek damages to help support families during such horrid events to help ease the burden.
-Contact us on 08082391859 for friendly and empathetic advice.
+Contact us on 08082391859^ for friendly and empathetic guidance.

-What advantages do I have if I claim for negligence compensation with Friends Legal?
+What advantages do I have if I claim for negligence compensation with Workplace Injury Claims?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.

 - Our telephony team is open 24hrs a day, but you can leave them a message with our contact form, and they’ll get back to you within a few working days.